 What is Signal Integrity?

-The main purpose of signal integrity is to maintain integrated signal transmission and prevent it from interferences.
+The main purpose of signal integrity is to maintain integrated signal transmission and prevent interferences.
 The results of signal tests can be affected by the following factors:

 Next, we are going to demonstrate the difference in test results of various testing points with the following MIPI D-Phy testing.